Is There a Dimmer Outlook Ahead for MetLife Inc. (MET)?

-MetLife Inc. (NYSE:MET) went up by 2.88% from its latest closing price compared to the recent 1-year high of $53.28.
-The company’s stock price has collected 2.43% of gains in the last five trading sessions.
-MarketWatch.com reported 4 hours ago that MetLife Inc. stock rises Monday, outperforms market
+MetLife Inc. (NYSE:MET) went down by -0.44% from its latest closing price compared to the recent 1-year high of $53.28.
+The company’s stock price has collected 3.95% of gains in the last five trading sessions.
+MarketWatch.com reported 4 hours ago that MetLife Inc. stock falls Thursday, underperforms market

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.